 Some gratuitous advice for anyone who’d like to get rid of the little bastards.

 Camel crickets (also known as sprickets because they look like spiders) feed on fungi that grow on damp basement walls.
-When they can’t find fungus they are reported to eat carpet, cardboard, wood, etc. — basically anything.
-Oh, and each other.
+When they can’t find fungus they are reported to eat carpet, cardboard, wood, and even each other.
 There’s even an Australian species that eats one of its own legs when sufficiently hungry (watch the video, if you dare).
 There are hundreds of different species of camel crickets, but they cannot be distinguished by number of humps — they all have just one.
 Note that camel crickets are different from cave crickets.
 Unless you live in a cave, you have camel crickets.

 Some ways to get rid of them

 1. Make sticky traps out of duct tape, then bait with a piece of dry cat food or equivalent.
 Any food works.
 Indeed, once the first cricket gets stuck they’ll all be on that trap trying to eat the first guy even before he’s dead.
 If you’re too lazy to make your own sticky trap, just search for “mouse sticky traps” on your favorite online retailer, or buy them at a big-box home improvement store.
-If you really hate your camel crickets, buy dozens of these traps.
-They will fill them.

 2. Place containers of soapy water in your basement.
 Camel crickets love water and will fall into these containers and drown.
-The soap is just a way to counteract the waxy coating their exoskeletons have, so they sink faster.
+The soap is just a way to counteract the waxy coating on their exoskeletons so they sink faster.

 6. Less exciting, but also fun for kids is a long-armed bug vacuum.
 Here are a bunch on Amazon.
 I don’t get kickbacks so don’t feel obliged to even click on that link.
 Just know that there are such things, and they look mildly fun.

 7. Buy a Siamese cat.
 We have one of these, named Fleabane, and she is a ruthless camel cricket predator.
 Hunts them down and eats them, leaving only legs.
 Kind of creeps us out, truth be told.
 [UPDATE: she’s over this, and is now worthless.]
-[UPDATE II: our pug now eats them.]
+[UPDATE II: our pug now eats them!]

 8. Release mice in your basement.
-Mice just love to eat camel crickets!
+Mice just love to eat camel crickets.
 And then, to get rid of the mice, go to the pet store and buy one of those giant centipedes from the tropics.
 Watch this video if you doubt that a centipede can kill and eat a mouse.
 Don’t watch the video if you’ve just eaten.
+Really.
 And don’t watch the video if you ever plan to travel to the Amazon.
+Really.

-12. If you have a spare vacuum … buy a Belkin WeMo motion switch (at Targét!) and set it up next to a secured pile of food.
+12. If you have a spare vacuum, buy a Belkin WeMo motion switch at Targét and set it up next to a secured pile of food.
 Then plug your vacuum cleaner into the power switch component of the motion switch (which will get activated by the motion) and position the vacuum attachment tube really close to the pile of food.
 If your basement is dark, also set up a little battery-operated, motion-sensing light so that cricket movement causes the little area to be illuminated enough for the motion sensor to work.
 Then use the Belkin smartphone app to make 2 rules.
 Rule 1: when motion sensed, turn switch on, then off immediately (this sucks up the cricket and returns unit to sensing mode).
 Rule 2: when switch activated, send notification (this tells you that a cricket has been sucked).
 Rule 2 isn’t really necessary, but it sure is fun to get those notifications on your phone during a boring meeting.
 You can silently whisper, “Yessssss.
 Yea, life sucks, you creepy little bastard.
 Die, die, die.”
 If you’re really Type A, you can link up the device with IFTTT so that number of sucks per day is recorded in a spreadsheet.
 All of the above details are illustrated in my post, “Using motion-activated vacuum cleaner to control camel crickets.”
 There’s even a movie, for all you doubters.
-Yes, indeed, I AM Type A. How did you guess??
+Yes, indeed, I am Type A. How did you guess??

 14. Use insecticides.
 Camel crickets are insects, so any broad-spectrum insecticide will work (e.g., Raid).
 I’ve heard of people using Niban (imidacloprid) granules, too … but don’t use that if you have or like honeybees.
-Note that if you make your basement too toxic, you can’t lock your kids down there.
+Note, also, that if you make your basement too toxic, you can’t lock your kids down there.
 Also this: if you dose your insects up and you have pets, pets might be snacking on dosed insects.
-If you are sick of your pet, that’s something to keep in mind.
+If you are sick of your annoying pet, that’s something to keep in mind.